nishain-de-silva/JSONPaper/README.md

 ## Usage

 > **Warning**
-> The library does `not` handle incorrect `JSON` format.
-Please make sure to sanitize the input string in such cases or otherwise would give you incorrect or unexpected any(s).
+> The library does `not` handle or validate incorrect `JSON` format in preference for performance.
+Please make sure to handle and validate JSON in such cases or otherwise would give you incorrect or unexpected any(s).
 JSON content must be decodable in `UTF` format (Best tested in `UTF-8` format).
 ## Initializing

 There are a handful of ways to initialize JSONStore.
 You can initialize by `string` or from the `Data` instance.
 Initializing from `Data` is a bit trickier as JSONStore does not use `Foundation` so it cannot resolve the `Data` type.
 Hence you have to provide the `UnsafeRawBufferPointer` instance instead.
 You can also provide a function that requires map callback (eg: `Data.withUnsafeBytes` as constructor parameter _(see [withUnsafeBytes](https://developer.apple.com/documentation/swift/array/withunsafebytes(_:)) to learn about such callbacks)_.